Cart

 Cancellation Policy

-Multi-day Photography Workshop Cancellation Policy: We rely on your confirmed attendance to make important arrangements for the workshop.
-If you need to cancel, please let us know no fewer than 45 days prior to the first day of your workshop for a refund of your tuition, less a 10% non-refundable charge.
-Refunds cannot be made for cancellations initiated within 45 days of the first day of the scheduled workshop, or for no-shows, for any reason.
-If you are concerned with this possibility, please consider purchasing travel insurance.
+The Ansel Adams Gallery Multiple Day Workshop Cancellation Policy: We rely on your confirmed attendance to make important arrangements for the workshop.
+If you need to cancel, please inform a gallery representative in writing no fewer than 60 days prior to the first day of your scheduled workshop for a partial refund of your tuition that reflects the 10% non-refundable administration charge.
+Refunds cannot be made for cancellations initiated within 60 days of the first day of the scheduled workshop, or for no-shows, for any reason.

 Workshop registration is NOT transferable.

-In the extremely rare event that The Ansel Adams Gallery needs to cancel a workshop, we will let you know at least 14 days prior to the first day of the scheduled workshop, and immediately refund your full tuition.
-However, we will not be responsible for non-refundable airline tickets or lodging reservations.
-(Lodging reservations made through Yosemite Hospitality, Aramark are fully refundable 14 days in advance).
+In the extremely rare event that The Ansel Adams Gallery needs to cancel a workshop, the gallery will refund your full tuition.
+However, The Ansel Adams Gallery will not be responsible for non-refundable airline tickets, car rentals charges, lodging reservations, or any other expense outside of the workshop tuition.

-It is recommended not to purchase airline tickets or make non-refundable deposits on lodging that cannot be canceled 14 days prior to the initiation of the event.
-The Ansel Adams Gallery highly recommends travel insurance to help with an unfortunate travel event.
+It is recommended not to purchase airline tickets or make non-refundable deposits on lodging that cannot be canceled 14 days prior to the initiation of the workshop event.

 The Ansel Adams Gallery highly recommends travel insurance to help with an unfortunate travel event.